Looking for faux pumpkins? Here are some of my favorite faux pumpkins with textures like metal and wood and glitter and straw and so much more.

 Or three carts actually.

-This year I still have real pumpkins for outside, but inside?
+This year I’m going to have real pumpkins for outside, but inside?

 I’m all about the faux.